antk99/MLP-vs-CNN-Classifiers-on-Image-Data/README.md

 is open-ended.

-For example, you might investigate the effect of the width (number of units in the hidden layers) of the MLP on its test accuracy or the effect of the CNN’s convolutinal layer hyperparameters (number of filters, kernel size, stride, padding,

-... ) on its test accuracy.
+For example, you might investigate the effect of the width (number of units in the hidden layers) of the MLP on its test accuracy or the effect of the CNN’s convolutinal layer hyperparameters (number of filters, kernel size, stride, padding, ... ) on its test accuracy.
 It is also possible to examine the effect of different dropout node proportions on the final performance.
-Another interesting thing to report might be training the MLP and CNN with 10 k, k∈ { 0 , 1 , 2 , 3 , 4 }
+Another interesting thing to report might be training the MLP and CNN with 10 k, k ∈ { 0 , 1 , 2 , 3 , 4 }
 images and plotting the test accuracy.
 You do not need to do all of these things or tune every parameter, but you should demonstrate creativity, rigour, and an understanding of the course material in how you run your chosen experiments and how you report on them in your write-up.